 The statistics show that every year, in the United States, four and a half million people are bitten by dogs, one-fifth of them needing medical attention.
 Children are the most frequent victims because they don’t know how to approach dogs.
 Most dog bites happen while interacting with familiar dogs, revealing the need to better educate children and adults on interacting with a dog.

-Dogs are known for being possessive, therefore they can bite to protect their puppies, food or toys.
+Dogs are known for being possessive; therefore, they can bite to protect their puppies, food or toys.
 Females can become aggressive while defending their puppies.
-Make sure you respect their maternal instinct and teach your children to not approach puppies around their mothers.
+Make sure you respect their maternal instinct and teach your children not to approach puppies around their mothers.

 A bad mood or health issues

 Dogs that deal with various types of pain can bite.
-Health issues such as hip dysplasia, severe otitis or chronic injuries may determine a dog to bite if being bothered.
+Health issues such as hip dysplasia, severe otitis or chronic injuries may determine a dog to bite if bothered.
 If a dog is feeling sick or sore, he might want to be left alone.
 A dog in pain must be treated gently and taken to the vet for being checked.